Scar Tissue Release and Soft Tissue Therapy – What You Need To Know.

 As you continue to exercise, you add better healing capabilities and you slowly start completing your own scar tissue releasing.
 This eventually helps to heal the body faster as it helps change the alignment of the fibers and smooths out the scar tissue.
 When you complete Chiropractic adjustments, mobility training, rehab, and work on restoring the normal joint motion, you really are giving your body the best chances to heal.

 What you can expect about soft tissue work?

 Using soft tissue therapy like myofascial release, Graston, Active Release, etc can really help expedite your recovery because it mobilizes the entire soft tissue and joint complex.
 When done correctly, you can expect to have 1-2 sessions per week for 10-20 minutes each session.
 Typically you will go for about 4-8 weeks and after about 3-4 weeks you should notice a considerable difference in how you feel.
 Many ask if it’s painful… A good session or therapist will not put you in pain to release the structures as this can increase your risk for further injury.
 You may feel some discomfort but NOT PAIN.
 The most common side effect is really just general soreness which fades within a few days to one week.

 If you are someone interested in getting out of pain, improving your mobility, fixing an injury, or reducing scar tissue, I encourage you to schedule an appointment today by clicking here.

 If you are not in San Diego, we can still help you with some of our online programs.
-Click here to check out Dr. Josh Jagoda’s other website
+Click here to Check Out Our Online Store

 See you soon,